-Instead of going to grad school, Victor had decided to take a leap and create his own MBA.
-He picked twelve experiences centered around design and business and dedicated a month to do each.
+Instead of going to grad school, Victor decided to take a leap and create his own MBA.
+He picked twelve experiences centered around design and business and dedicated a month to doing each.
 Victor then went on to invite people around the world to leap with him and called it The Leap Year Project.

 A few weeks ago, I got back in touch with Victor and told him I was ready to redeem my rain check.
 Building upon Victor’s idea, I’m reserving the coming year to learn and grow as a developer by designing my own master’s in web development.

-Instead of assigning a time limit to each experience, I decided to approach my leap more like a bucket list, and add a few items that I want to check off in the next year or so.
+Instead of assigning a time limit to each experience, I decided to approach my leap more like a bucket list and add a few items that I want to check off in the next year or so.